 Values are clearly articulated.
 Compassion and integrity are framed as day-to-day expectations, not abstract ideals, while resilience and aspiration push pupils to persist and aim high.
 Curiosity is described as a shared posture for children and adults, which aligns neatly with the school’s visible emphasis on enquiry-led experiences.

-At the end of Key Stage 2, 68.67% of pupils met the expected standard in reading, writing and mathematics combined.
-The England average for the same measure is 62%, so the school is ahead on the headline benchmark many parents watch first.
+At the end of Key Stage 2 in the 2025 dataset, 60% of pupils met the expected standard in reading, writing and mathematics combined.
+This is the headline benchmark many parents watch first, and it points to a steadier profile than the previous figures suggested.

 Scaled scores also sit above the typical England reference point of 100.
 Reading is 103, mathematics 104, and grammar, punctuation and spelling is 104.
 The combined total of those three scaled scores is 311.